unicef/kindly/docs/development.md

 For development purposes, you can add your localhost to the list of allowed_origins or include an authorization token in your request as documented in the two subsections below.

-**Note:**
-If you haven't created a new `.env` folder with the `TOKEN_KEYS`, you will recieve a `500` error when trying to submit words to check on the site.
+*Note: If you haven't created a new `.env` file with the `TOKEN_KEYS`, you will recieve a `500` error when trying to submit words to check on the site.
-If keys are unauthorized it will return a `403` HTTP error.
+If keys are unauthorized it will return a `403` HTTP error.*

 ### Environment Variables

 Use environment variables to set the sensitive or development specific variables needed for the project.
 This repository provides a sample template `.env.template` file in the root folder that you need to copy into a new file.
 The code below will create a copy to the `.env` folder:

 ```bash
 cp .env.template .env